Anemia is a common medical condition caused by the reduced ability to transport oxygen from the blood.

 - Poultry products

 - Dark leafy vegetables such as spinach; and pulses such as beans, red beans, etc.

 Foods rich in vitamin C include:

 - Citrus fruits like lemon, oranges, grapefruit, etc.

 - Vegetables such as kale, red peppers, Brussels sprouts, broccoli, etc.

-Hypochromic microcytic anemia is a common form of anemia caused mainly by the fall in the iron level below the normal acceptable level.
+Hypochromic microcytic anemia is a common form of anemia caused by a fall in the iron level below the acceptable level.

-It can be caused by multiple reasons; Iron deficiency is the most common cause.
-Probably associated with an unhealthy lifestyle, dietary deficiency or the presence of other underlying systemic conditions.
+Multiple reasons can cause it; Iron deficiency is the most common cause.
+They are probably associated with an unhealthy lifestyle, dietary deficiency, or the presence of other underlying systemic conditions.

-It is a serious health condition and, therefore, it is advisable to follow up with an experienced doctor as soon as possible for early diagnosis and to determine the exact cause of the condition.
+It is a severe health condition.
+Therefore, it is advisable to follow up with an experienced doctor as soon as possible for early diagnosis and determine the exact cause of the condition.